MichalLytek/type-graphql/README.md

 If you have any interesting feature requests, feel free to open an issue on GitHub so we can discuss that!

+### TC39 decorators proposal

+Please if you enjoy typegraphql, go and star repo with the [proposal-decorators ](https://github.com/tc39/proposal-decorators).
+That's a way to show the TC39 members that you are using decorators and you want to have them in the language.

 ## Support

 TypeGraphQL is an MIT-licensed open source project.
 This framework is a result of the tremendous amount of work - sleepless nights, busy evenings and weekends.